flutter/website/src/docs/resources/faq.md

 * Flutter supports building ahead-of-time (AOT) compiled libraries for `x86_64`, `armeabi-v7a`, and `arm64-v8a`.

+* Apps built for ARMv7 or ARM64 run fine (using ARM emulation) on many x86 Android devices.

 * We support developing Flutter apps with Android and iOS devices, as well as with Android emulators and the iOS simulator.